[BoDD logo]

 Liquidambar styraciflua L. — yields American or Honduras storax

-Liquidambar styraciflua is occasionally planted as an ornamental tree for its autumn leaf colouration.
+Liquidambar styraciflua L. is occasionally planted as an ornamental tree for its autumn leaf colouration.
 Its timber is widely used in the USA, but very little is exported to Europe (Hausen 1973).
 This species is also sometimes grown as a bonsai, an artificially stunted natural art form.

 Storax obtained from members of this family may cause contact dermatitis, apparently as a result of its content of cinnamate esters and related aromatic compounds.